 - Create a new Vivado project.
 Select the corresponding Artix-7 FPGA (e.g.: XC7A50T-1CSG324 for the Nexys A7-50T). - Write the VHDL code for the given circuit.
-Synthesize your circuit to clear syntax errors. ✓ Note that the code for ALU, IM, DM, and Instruction Load Control blocks is already provided.
+Synthesize your circuit to clear syntax errors and most warnings. ✓ Note: The code for the ALU, IM, DM, and Instruction Load Control blocks is already provided.
 You need to instantiate these components and set up the corresponding generic parameters. - Write the VHDL testbench to simulate your circuit. - Your testbench must test the following Assembly program (use a 50 MHz input clock with 50% duty cycle).
 Assembly program (pre-stored in instload_ctrl.vhd).
 It stores numbers from 43 downto 29 in Data Memory (DM) on - addresses 0 to 14.
 The number to be stored appears in R6.
 The program completes when BRZ R4, -7 makes PC=0.